Colimits and cocompletions in internal higher category theory: Introduction

-\begin{reptheorem}{thm:universalPropertyPSh} For any small $\BB$-category $\I{C}$ and any cocomplete large $\BB$-category $\I{E}$, the functor of left Kan extension $h_!$ along the Yoneda embedding $h\colon \I{C}\into\IPSh_{\Univ}(\BB)$ induces an equivalence
+\begin{reptheorem}{thm:universalPropertyPSh} For any small $\BB$-category $\I{C}$ and any cocomplete large $\BB$-category $\I{E}$, the functor of left Kan extension $h_!$ along the Yoneda embedding $h\colon \I{C}\into\IPSh(\BB)$ induces an equivalence

-where $\iFun{\IPSh_{\Univ}(\I{C})}{\I{E}}^{\ICat_{\BB}}$ denotes the full subcategory of $\iFun{\IPSh_{\Univ}(\I{C})}{\I{E}}$ that is spanned by the cocontinuous functors.
-In other words, the Yoneda embedding $h\colon \I{C}\into\IPSh_{\Univ}(\I{C})$ exhibits the category of presheaves on $\I{C}$ as the free cocompletion of $\I{C}$. \end{reptheorem}
+where $\iFun^\cc(\IPSh(\I{C}),\I{E})$ denotes the full subcategory of $\iFun(\IPSh(\I{C}),\I{E})$ that is spanned by the cocontinuous functors.
+In other words, the Yoneda embedding $h\colon \I{C}\into\IPSh(\I{C})$ exhibits the $\BB$-category of presheaves on $\I{C}$ as the free cocompletion of $\I{C}$. \end{reptheorem}

 In order to make the above result precise we first have to introduce a good deal of categorical tools in the internal setting.
 After discussing a few necessary preliminaries, we start out by studying adjunctions of $\BB$-categories.
 The main interesting observation here is that, while one gets a good theory of internal adjunctions which is completely parallel to the case of adjunctions between $\infty$-categories, one can also directly relate these with section-wise adjunctions of the corresponding sheaves on $\BB$ that are compatible with étale base change in a suitable sense.
-See proposition~\ref{prop:existenceAdjointsBeckChevalley} for a precise formulation of this statement.
+See Proposition~\ref{prop:existenceAdjointsBeckChevalley} for a precise formulation of this statement.

 We then move on to develop the theory of (co)limits in internal higher category theory.
 Most of the story is quite analogous to the corresponding theory for $\infty$-categories, but again one can provide explicit section-wise criteria for the existence or preservation of certain internal (co)limits.
-For example, we show that a large $\BB$-category $\I{C}$ is internally cocomplete if and only if the associated functor

-factors through the subcategory of cocomplete $\infty$-categories and cocontinuous functors such that the transition functors admit left adjoints that are compatible in a suitable sense.
-In this way, our theory of internally cocomplete $\BB$-categories connects to the already established theory of \emph{Beck-Chevalley fibrations} of $\infty$-categories, c.f.~\cite{hopkins2013}.
+For example, we show that a large $\BB$-category $\I{C}$ is internally cocomplete if and only if the associated functor $\I{C} \colon \BB^\op \rightarrow \CatSS$ factors through the subcategory of cocomplete $\infty$-categories and cocontinuous functors such that the transition functors admit left adjoints that are compatible in a suitable sense.
+In this way, our theory of internally cocomplete $\BB$-categories connects to the already established theory of \emph{Beck-Chevalley fibrations} of $\infty$-categories, cf.~\cite{hopkins2013}.

 As a next step, we discuss Kan extensions in the world of $\BB$-categories.
 Building on the work of the earlier chapters we obtain the expected existence theorem: